jamescarruthers/jamescarruthers/content/groups/sound-mirrors.md

 >
 > The mirror is a machine for listening.
 After that afternoon it became a totem for our relationship.
 >
 > Since then, losing people, and a brush with my own mortality, have changed what the listening is for.
-It faces the other way now.
-Listening for what isn’t there and never will be.
-But was, once.
+Now it listens for what can’t be seen at all.
+People at a distance, and people past it.
 >
->A century on the cliff top, facing the sea.
-A straining ear chasing the ether.
+> A century on the cliff top, facing the sea.
+A straining ear.